AguaClara/Textbook/Flocculation/Floc_Model.rst

 2016 – Learned that particle/floc collisions are dominated by viscous shear (not by turbulent eddies).
 Began designing flocculators based on a target head loss of 40 cm.
 Used a :math:`G\theta` of 37,000.

 2017 - Designed a pipe flocculator for the 1 L/s plant with a :math:`G\theta` of 20,000 and a residence time of about 100 s.

+2020 - Realized that flocs with a high fraction of organic matter have a lower density and thus must be larger to settle in the clarifier.
+This requires a lower velocity gradient in the flocculator and the inlet to the clarifier.

 Conventional vs AguaClara Flocculation
 ---------------------------------------